Ebrohimie Road

 * * * * *

 EBROHIMIE ROAD is in the southeast area of the University of Ibadan.
 It branches east from Lander Road and runs parallel with Oduduwa Road.
 Ebrohimie was the town founded in the latter half of the nineteenth century by Olomu (c.
 1810-1883), a great trader on the Benin River.
 It was made famous by Olomu’s son, Chief Nana (1852-1916) who was appointed governor of Benin River (1884-1891) by the British Administration.
 The strategic location of the town at the mouth of the Benin River leading into Urhobo country and the hinterland of Ethiope and Jameson rivers gave Nana a virtual monopoly of the trade of the area.
 He later quarrelled with the British and his town was captured on September 25, 1894 - after two previous abortive attempts.
-Nana was prominent among Nigerian leaders who began by seeking to trade with the British and ended up resisting their political ambitious.
+Nana was prominent among Nigerian leaders who began by seeking to trade with the British and ended up resisting their political ambitions.
 (Source: UI Road Network).

-Written and Produced by Kọ́lá Túbọ̀sún
+Written, produced, and directed by Kọ́lá Túbọ̀sún

 Cinematography by Tunde Kelani